 Facelift with Dr. Samson

-Dr. Samson, a Board Certified Plastic Surgeon, has been performing Facelifts for 18 years.
+Dr. Samson, a Board Certified Plastic Surgeon, has been performing Facelifts in Florida for 20 years.
 Before joining Dr. Larry Slade (now retired) in 2012, Dr. Samson served 14 years at Cleveland Clinic as a Senior Plastic Surgeon and head of the Plastic Surgery Residency Program, training some of the US’s top up and coming Plastic Surgeons.
-Dr. Samson has a very gentle approach to facial plastic surgery, giving his patients ideal outcomes that enable them to look refreshed and rejuvenated.
+Dr. Samson has a very natural approach to facial plastic surgery, giving his patients ideal outcomes that enable them to look refreshed and rejuvenated.
+If you are interested in this procedure, schedule your appointment today.

 - If you feel that your face does not reflect your youthful spirit and energy level